Anna Veith

 Anna Veith (née Fenninger; born 18 June 1989) is an Austrian former alpine ski racer and Olympic gold medalist.
 She was the overall World Cup champion for the 2014 and 2015 seasons.

 Born in Hallein, Veith is from the village of Adnet in Salzburg and made her World Cup debut at age 17 in November 2006.
 She competed in all five alpine disciplines, but omitted slalom as of January 2012.
-Her first major success was becoming world champion in the super combined in 2011, without having won a World Cup race before.
-At the 2014 Winter Olympics in Sochi, Russia, Veith won the super-G at Rosa Khutor for her first Olympic medal, and at the end of the season she won the World Cup overall and giant slalom titles.
+Her major breakthrough came when she successfully became world champion in the super combined alpine event in 2011, without having won a World Cup race before.
+At the 2014 Winter Olympics held in Sochi, Veith won the super-G at Rosa Khutor for her first Olympic medal, and at the end of the season she won the World Cup overall and giant slalom titles.

 Ski racing

 2006–2010: World Cup Debut and first success

 In the 2006 Junior World Championships, Veith (née Fenninger) won the gold in the super-G, silver in the downhill, and finished fifth in the slalom.

 On 11 November 2006, Veith made her World Cup debut in the slalom at Levi, Finland.
 She tallied her first World Cup points (top 30) on 21 January 2007 in Cortina d'Ampezzo, where she finished 16th in the giant slalom.

 After another top 20 placing, she improved again on 22 December 2007 in St. Anton, where she received her best result of fourth in the super combined.
 At the 2008 Junior World Championships, Veith won gold in the giant slalom and silver in both combined and downhill.

 In the 2009 season she achieved six top 10 placings, with her greatest success being a second place in the super-G event in Cortina d'Ampezzo on 26 January 2009.
 At the World Championships in Val-d'Isère Veith became 4th and 7th in the super-G and the super combined events, respectively.
 She won the bronze medal in the super-G event at the 2009 Junior World Championships in Garmisch-Partenkirchen.

 In the next season, Veith had three top 10 finishes.
 At the 2010 Winter Olympics she placed 16th in the super-G and the super combined events, and 25th in the downhill.